 - Large paw – Flavors: Blueberry Pie, Carrot Cake, Fairybread, Watermelon Slushie

 - Iced Treats: Designs: Carrots, Fruit Salad, Sprinkle donuts

-Veggie Paws earned Palm Oil Free certification for these dog biscuits through the International Palm Oil Free Trademark Certification Programme (POFCAP).
+Veggie Paws earned Palm Oil Free certification for these dog biscuits through the International Palm Oil Free Certification Trademark (POFCAP).
 In addition, they use reusable or recyclable product and shipping boxes.
 Their cello bags are starch-based and are compostable.
 The foam padding their shipping boxes dissolves in water.

 Based in Australia, Veggie Paws ships throughout Australia.

 - Dog Wash: Their castile wash is pH balanced and gentle for dogs.
 Like the others, their bars are zero waste — no plastic containers.
 It contains neem, eucalyptus and rosemary essential oils for a fresh, smooth, soft and shiny coat.
 It’s ideal for dogs with sensitive skin.
 Ingredients include Olive Oil, Coconut Oil, Water, Lye, Shea Butter, Neem, Eucalyptus, Lavender, Rosemary.